CraigStephen77/CraigStephen77/README.md

  I now am a better, stronger/passionate person than I ever would of been if I had not walked in such a Way as I have plus witnessed much more than words could describe.
-I am , well have been successful in Leaving the rubbish behind without me being any chance of living my life with any satisfaction whatsoever If I didn't step back into the same world 🌎 and make a difference in ways I once had almost completely lost Any hope of...
+I am , well have been successful in Leaving the rubbish behind without me being any chance of living my life with any satisfaction whatsoever If I didn't step up and utilise my skills asap I am sure I would of been unsuccessful in reaching any places of what is NOW some what an easier task and I'm not the slightest bit concerned about the out come!

-- 👀 I’m interested in ... starting, in near future, My own entrepreneurial thingy I have been working, And waiting on for too long already!
+- 👀 I’m interested in the very near future, My own entrepreneurial thingy I have been working, And waiting on for too long already!
 The World created awesome things which too many times go unnoticed?
    Actually I am okay saying that I have nailed it finally,the potential I possess I never have taken for granted mind you.
 But I am okay with the following statement of